evmos/evmos/docs/developers/guides/cosmos_coin_registration.md

 ## Adding Network to Evmos Chain Registry

 All chain registry information can be found [here](https://github.com/evmos/chain-token-registry).
 The [Cosmos Chain Registry](https://github.com/cosmos/chain-registry) is used to pull in the list of RPC, gRPC, and REST endpoints to power the Evmos Dashboard.
 To add chain registry information, please submit a pull request with the network details.
 Pull requests should be merged one business day after governance passes.
+This PR is required before token can show up on the Dashboard Assets Page.

 ## Submitting the Cosmos Coin Proposal